EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

                                     |                                      |
                                     |                                      |
                                     |______________________________________|
-2. The file gets encripted
+2. The file gets encripted and FDB becomes indexable
                                      ______________________________________
       Client -------------------->  |      Foundation Data Base (FDB)      |
                                     |           a  p                       |